 Ohad's daughters survived October 7 and, in correspondence from that morning, their parents told them about the horror at the kibbutz.
 Two weeks ago, the girls celebrated Raz's 57th birthday at the Kidnapped Square in Tel Aviv.

-Elena Trufanov and her mother Irena Tati
+Elena Trupanov and her mother Irena Tati

-On October 7, Elena Trufanov and her mother, Irena Tati, were kidnapped from the Nir Oz family home, together with Sasha, Yelena's son, and his friend, Sapir.
+On October 7, Elena Trupanov and her mother, Irena Tati, were kidnapped from the Nir Oz family home, together with Sasha, Yelena's son, and his friend, Sapir.
 Vitali, Yelena's husband, was murdered in the massacre.

 The family immigrated to Israel from Russia 25 years ago and lived in the kibbutz.
 Today Elena and Irena were released with the help of their Russian citizenship, as a Hamas "tribute" to Russian President Vladimir Putin - but Sasha and Sapir remain in captivity in Gaza.